 GRIA2 (Glutamate Receptor, Ionotropic, AMPA 2) is a Protein Coding gene.
 Diseases associated with GRIA2 include status epilepticus and fraser syndrome.
-Among its related pathways are CREB Pathway and CREB Pathway.
-GO annotations related to this gene include extracellular-glutamate-gated ion channel activity and kainate selective glutamate receptor activity.
+Among its related pathways are CREB Pathway and N-cadherin signaling events.
+GO annotations related to this gene include ionotropic glutamate receptor activity and AMPA glutamate receptor activity.
 An important paralog of this gene is GRID2.

 UniProtKB/Swiss-Prot for GRIA2 Gene

 Receptor for glutamate that functions as ligand-gated ion channel in the central nervous system and plays an important role in excitatory synaptic transmission.
 L-glutamate acts as an excitatory neurotransmitter at many synapses in the central nervous system.
 Binding of the excitatory neurotransmitter L-glutamate induces a conformation change, leading to the opening of the cation channel, and thereby converts the chemical signal to an electrical impulse.
 The receptor then desensitizes rapidly and enters a transient inactive state, characterized by the presence of bound agonist.
 In the presence of CACNG4 or CACNG7 or CACNG8, shows resensitization which is characterized by a delayed accumulation of current flux upon continued application of glutamate.